tomalaforge/angular-challenges/docs/src/content/docs/challenges/ngrx/7-power-effect.md

 But what we often forget is that Effects can subscribe to ANY observables.
 Which means we can wrap a hot observable inside an effect and had logic in it.

 In this exercice, we will find a way to create a very powerful, scalable and maintanable push messages listener.
 Currently, the code is located inside a single file with a if else condition to send the push data to the right location.
-This code is not very scalable since we need to add more and more else, and so not very maintanable since the piece of code will become bigger and bigger.
+This code is not very scalable since we need to add more and more else, and so not very maintainable since the piece of code will become bigger and bigger.

-Also, we load the whole file at startup even if we haven't load some part of the application (lazy loading); and so we don't need to listen or update that part of the store.
+Also, we load the whole file at startup even if we haven't loaded some part of the application (lazy loading); and so we don't need to listen or update that part of the store.
 We need to decouple that logic.

 ### Step 1